 So “just keep trying” is all about pestering me till he gets the consent or “keep trying” till I actually feel like kissing him, I never paused to ask.

-The correlation between dating and consent beg
+The correlation between dating and consent

 The date ended with intercourse but the date did not fully consent to it but did not clearly say anything out loud either.
-Opposing forces might debate on the validity of the date’s refusal to ask Ansari to stop, other forces might pin the accusations entirely on Ansari.
+Opposing forces might debate on the validity of the date’s refusal to ask him to stop, other forces might pin the accusations entirely on him.

 What is consent in dating?
 How do we regularly give it or ask for it?
 Take the case of Tinder.
 You swipe right, begin a conversation and probably like the person.
 How often are we bombarded with unsolicited “dick photos”?
 Recently, I received a photo of a man’s junk over Instagram; the only problem is that I did not ask for it.

 The grey area in dating is justified well by Justin Meyers, a writer for GQ Magazine.
-He writes “We tell ourselves it’s a ‘grey area’, the rules around it so murky and undefined that all we can do is go for it and hope nobody gets sued”.
+He writes “We tell ourselves it’s a ‘grey area’, the rules around it so murky and undefined that all we can do is go for it and hope nobody gets sued.”

-The signals for consent, as seen in the Aziz Ansari case, is not quite vibrant.
-The woman did not scream, push away but has somebody language showing her not-so-wholeheartedness to the post-date sex.
+The signals for consent, as seen in the comedian’s case, is not quite vibrant.
+The woman did not scream, push away but has some body language showing her not-so-wholeheartedness to the post-date sex.
 The man, however, misreads the signals completely and hence the whole issue has been brought to the forefront.
 Justin Meyers’ words can be used again to completely analyse the situation.

-So, my friend, about whom I have talked about at the beginning, who believes my repetitive ‘No’ to making out with him is quite equivalent to him trying harder for an enthusiastic ‘Yes’ is what makes the rest of us wonder if a bloody No can ever just be a NO.
+So, my friend, about whom I have talked about at the beginning, who believes my repetitive ‘No’ to making out with him is quite equivalent to him trying harder for an enthusiastic ‘Yes’ is what makes the rest of us wonder if a “No” can ever just be a NO.